 The dark chocolate tart

-Add a sweet whipped cream topping
+Add a sweet whipped cream topping.

 Step 6.
 Pour the whipping cream into a large bowl and whip until stiff peaks form.

-Adding a whipped cream topping looks so pretty and gives a nice creamy sweetness against the dark chocolate.
-Piping rosettes on top is easy with a 16' pastry bag and a 2D piping tip.
+Adding a whipped cream topping looks so pretty and adds a nice creamy sweetness against the dark chocolate.
+Piping rosettes on top is easy with a 16′ pastry bag and a 2D piping tip.
 Just fill the bag with the whipped cream and pipe rosettes.

 You can make pretty decorative chocolate pieces using a candy mold like this Fleur de lis mold to set on top of the rosettes which will add some extra bling to your tart.
 Just melt some chocolate in the microwave and fill the mold, set it in the fridge until set, and pop the chocolates out of the mold.